ABOUT THE ARTIST

 Kandy's paintings are included in many corporate and private collections throughout Europe, Egypt, Hawaii and the continental US including the home of President George and Barbara Bush in Texas.
 The oil painting depicts 'Barbara and Millie' in the Rose Garden.
 It hung in the White House while President Bush was in office.
 It is currently hanging in their home in Texas.
 A print of this painting is hanging in the Barbara Bush Middle School in San Antonio, Texas.
 Kandy has received many awards in oil and watercolor competitions throughout the US.

-Kandy resides in beautiful Placitas, New Mexico with her cat 'Claude Monet; along with her two little dogs.
+Kandy resides in beautiful Placitas, New Mexico with her cat "Claude Monet", and her little dog.